robmuh/robmuh.github.com/_posts/2014-10-16-ulterior-motives.markdown

 There are a lot of schools, some national, popping up that tie into game development, some more than others, but in our case, SkilStak will always be about programming first.
 We may not enjoy the mass appeal of game-dev-only schools, but we don't need it.
-Our motives are pure, learn programming to create whatever you dream of, the rest will follow.
+Our motives might not be obvious with the Minecraft stuff in the window, but they really are to get as many humans as possible to learn programming to create whatever they dream of, the rest will follow.